farzher/jQuery-Selector-Cache/README.md

 ##Benchmarks http://jsperf.com/selector-cache

-50% Faster than jQuery with no cache.
+Over 100% faster than jQuery with no cache.